 Boil water and sugar in a small saucepan.
 Add rum to simmer.
-Taste if the liquid mix is strong enough for your liking.
-Add a hunch more if you’re unsure but bear in mind how much bitter almond extract you used in the batter.
+Taste if the liquid mix is strong enough to your liking.
+Add a hunch more liqueur if you’re unsure but bear in mind how much bitter almond you used in the batter.
 Set the liquid aside to cool completely.

-Prepare sugar frosting by mixing confectioners sugar (1dl) with a small amount of cold water in a teacup.
+Prepare sugar frosting by mixing confectioners sugar (100ml) with a small amount of cold water in a teacup.
 Add water a few drops at a time until you find the right consistency.
 Set up your piping bag ready for icing.

 Cutting and soaking the pastries

-Once the pastries and rum water are both cooled down to room temperature, you can finish the cakes in no time.
+Once the pastries and rum water are both cooled to room temperature, you can finish the cakes in no time.
 Carefully cut off the tops of tortes with a sharp knife.
-Rolling the knife around the pastry gives a more even look than top-down push technique).
+Rolling the knife around the pastry gives a more even look than the top-down push technique.
 Check the bottoms of the tortes, too.
-If they look too dark, scrape those bits away.
+If they look too dark, scrape those burned bits away.

 Finally the toppings for serving Runeberg’s Torte

 Above all, these tortes are quick to serve.
 Place a spoonful of raspberry jam in the top middle.
 Pipe frosting sugar around the raspberry kiss & the torte is done!
-Invite friends over & or take a box of these to the office.
+Invite friends over & or take a box of these pastries to the office.

 Fun fact!
 Fredrika’s original recipe from the 1800s was found in 2004.
-The Runeberg home museum in Porvoo found it when dusting the bookshelves for the poet’s 200 years celebrations.
-Fredrika’s torte was based on shortcrust and requires a complex baking process.
+The staff from the home museum of Runeberg found it when dusting the bookshelves for the poet’s 200 years of celebrations.
+The original torte was based on shortcrust and requires a complex baking process.
 I can’t say I wouldn’t be intrigued to try it, maybe next year in addition to mini tortes!